José Rizal (film): Background

 In 1994, there were efforts to produce a Hollywood feature film based on the life of José Rizal led by director Cirio H. Santiago, then the head of the Film Development Foundation of the Philippines, with the approval of President Fidel V. Ramos.
 Actors who were reportedly considered for the project included Andy Garcia as Rizal, Winona Ryder as Josephine Bracken, and Sharon Cuneta as Leonor Rivera, with Jonathan Demme as director, though the project did not come to fruition.

 The Malacanang Palace scenes were filmed in the old Rizal Province Capitol building, with the University of Santo Tomas exteriors shot at the former archbishop's palace in Vigan (now an ecclesiastical museum).
 Rizal's execution was filmed at the shores of Morong, Bataan.
+All church exteriors were filmed at Saint Mary Magdalene Parish Church in Magdalena, Laguna, while interiors were filmed at Santiago Parish Church in Betis, Guagua, Pampanga.